-In this blog, we are going to cover how you can install pfSense on a virtual box hypervisor.
-Since VirtualBox is free and it supports Windows and MAC operating systems that is a great option for someone who wanted to start off with pfSense.
-However, if you want good performance, I would recommend you try to install either on KVM if you are a Linux user or a VMware workstation if you are windows or MAC user.
+In this blog, we will cover how you can install pfSense on a virtual box hypervisor.
+Since Oracle VirtualBox is free and supports Windows, MAC, and Linux operating systems, it is a great choice for someone who wanted to start with pfSense.
+However, if you want a good performance, I recommend you to try Pfsense on either in KVM if you are a Linux user or a VMware workstation if you are a windows or MAC user.

 Can I install pfSense on VirtualBox to replace my home router?

-Though it can be done, it’s not the recommended method, as you would virtualize the network stack and you won’t get good throughput.
+Though it can be done, it’s not the recommended method, as you would virtualize the network stack, and you won’t get good throughput.
 Moreover, it adds more latency to the network.
-If you are still planning to virtualize the PfSense to replace your home router then the recommended method is to use KVM with PCI passthrough that will give a good performance.
-As we are connecting the network interface directly to the VM that is running in the KVM hypervisor.
+If you are still planning to virtualize the PfSense to replace your home router, then the recommended method is to use KVM with a PCI passthrough to give a good performance as we connect the network interface directly to the VM that is running in the KVM hypervisor.
 And we will not be virtualizing the network.

-- Download and install the latest VirtualBox software.
+- Download and install the latest Oracle VirtualBox software.

 Steps to install pfSense on VirtualBox.

-I am going to install pfSense on VirtualBox in Windows 10, however, the steps mentioned here are similar to other operating systems as well, for example, MAC or Linux.
-Just that you will have to download and install the respective software packages.
+I will install pfSense on VirtualBox in Windows 10.
+However, the steps mentioned here are similar to other operating systems, such as MAC or Linux, just that you will have to download and install the respective Virtualbox software packages.

 1. Setup the pfSense VM in VirtualBox.